Logo

 • Other informal swap services (if any): forum-arranged trades, IRC deals, and in-person swaps

-Those services were not full trading platforms; the rate between Bitcoin and fiat currencies could be fixed and derived by an operator from typical electricity costs and the mining difficulty of the period.
-Before dedicated exchanges became available, people also obtained Bitcoin by mining it directly or by receiving it as payment from early adopters.
+These early activities were not always full trading platforms.
+In some cases, the BTC-to-fiat rate could be fixed and estimated by a participant based on prevailing mining conditions, difficulty, and related operating costs.
+In parallel, people also obtained Bitcoin by mining it directly or by receiving it as payment from early adopters.

 From Market Leader to Mt.
 Gox’s Shadow